2006 World Series: Aftermath

 Neither team made the playoffs the next season.
 The Tigers finished with 88 wins, eight behind the division champion Cleveland Indians in the AL Central, while the Cardinals finished with 78 wins, seven behind the division champion Chicago Cubs in the NL Central.
 The 2007 Cardinals were the last defending World Series champion to finish with a losing record and miss the playoffs the next season until the San Francisco Giants followed up their 2012 championship season with a 76–86 record in 2013.
 Cardinals owner Bill DeWitt Jr. became enamored of a data-driven analytics and fired long-time general manager Walt Jocketty a day after the 2007 season ended.

-The Tigers would not make the playoffs again until 2011, when they won the AL Central title for the first time with their last division title being the 1987 AL East crown.
-The Tigers would win the AL Central in 2012 again and would return to the World Series in 2012 after winning the 2012 American League pennant where they would be swept by the San Francisco Giants in four games.
-The Cardinals would later make the playoffs in 2009, when the NL Central champions were swept by the NL West champion Los Angeles Dodgers in the 2009 NLDS.
-The Cardinals also made it to the playoffs as the Wild Card entry in 2011, winning the 2011 National League pennant and going on to beat the Texas Rangers in the 2011 World Series, but failing to defend that title in the 2012 NLCS, losing to the Giants in seven games.
+The Tigers would not make the playoffs again until 2011, when they won the AL Central title for the first time, with their last division title being the 1987 AL East crown.
+The Tigers won the AL Central again in 2012 and returned to the World Series, where they were swept by the Giants.
+The Cardinals made the playoffs in 2009, winning the NL Central title, but were swept by the NL West champion Los Angeles Dodgers in the NLDS.
+They also made it to the playoffs as the Wild Card entry in 2011, winning the National League pennant and going on to beat the Texas Rangers in seven games in the World Series that year, but failed to defend that title in 2012, losing to the Giants in seven games in the NLCS.
 However, they returned to the World Series in 2013, but lost in six games to the Boston Red Sox.

 Chris Carpenter, Yadier Molina and Albert Pujols were the only Cardinals to play in both the 2006 and 2011 World Series.
-Even though Skip Schumaker played a portion of the 2006 season with the Cardinals, he failed to make the postseason roster; however, he later won a World Series with the 2011 Cardinals.
+Though Skip Schumaker played a portion of the 2006 season with the Cardinals, he failed to make the postseason roster; however, he later won a World Series with the 2011 Cardinals.
 Adam Wainwright won a World Series with the 2006 Cardinals, but missed the entire 2011 championship season due to injury.
-In 2022, Adam Wainwright and Yadier Molina, who were the battery that closed out the World Series for St. Louis, broke the record for most games started by a starting pitcher and catcher.
+In 2022, Wainwright and Molina, who were the battery that closed out the World Series for St. Louis, broke the record for most games started by a starting pitcher and catcher.

-Of the Tigers who played in the 2006 World Series (excluding previous World Series winners such as Iván Rodríguez and Kenny Rogers), only Fernando Rodney and Justin Verlander later won a championship ring with other teams: Verlander as a member of both the and Houston Astros, and Rodney as a member of the Washington Nationals, whose team defeated Verlander's Astros.
+Of the Tigers who played in the 2006 World Series (excluding previous World Series winners such as Iván Rodríguez and Kenny Rogers), only Fernando Rodney and Justin Verlander later won a championship with other teams: Verlander as a member of both the and Houston Astros, and Rodney as a member of the Washington Nationals, whose team defeated Verlander's Astros.